Getting Started in ClouderaPDF version

 public

-The following tables explain the optional inputs.
-The optional inputs can optionally be added to the configuration file.
-While the mandatory inputs are present in the configuration file and only their values need to be provided, the optional inputs should be added manually.
+The following tables explain the optional inputs that can be added to the configuration file.
+While the mandatory input attributes are included in the configuration file and only their values need to be entered, optional attributes and values must be added manually.

 Table 2: Optional inputs